10 Food Fundraising Ideas for Schools and Nonprofits

 • No upfront cost (for restaurant give-backs)

-• Simple to organize – minimal logistics
+• Simple to organize: minimal logistics

-• Community engagement – everyone eats
+• Community engagement: everyone eats

-• Support local businesses – build partnerships
+• Support local businesses: build partnerships

-• Participants do something they enjoy – eating
+• Participants do something they enjoy: eating

 More resources

 This guide is maintained by CharityAuctions.
 For auction item ideas, see silent auction item ideas list.
 Questions?
 Talk to our team.
+After your event, see how to automate a behind-the-scenes donor series that builds loyalty to turn food fundraiser attendees into long-term supporters.

 Frequently asked questions